AnkushSinghGandhi/irctc_backend_java/README.md

 ## Project Overview

-The IRCTC Backend Project is a Java based application designed to facilitate train ticket booking.
+The IRCTC Backend Project is a Java based application designed to simulate a real-world train booking system.
 It supports user sign-up, login, fetching bookings, searching for trains, booking seats, and canceling bookings.
-The application simulates a real-world train booking system, providing users with a simple and intuitive interface to manage their train journeys.

 ## Features